PaulDuvall/aws-5-mins/guard-duty/README.md

 You can find the 5-minute video that walks through all of the steps described here.

 In this episode, we'll be looking at [Amazon GuardDuty](https://aws.amazon.com/guardduty/).
-GuardDuty @todo
+GuardDuty produces Findings based on input lists and machine learning threat models.
+There are currently [17 types of findings](https://docs.aws.amazon.com/guardduty/latest/ug/guardduty_finding-types-active.html#findings-table).
+They include Backdoor, Behavior, CredentialAccess, CryptoCurrency, DefenseEvasion, Discovery, Exfiltration, Impact, InitialAccess, PenTest, Persistence, Policy, PrivilegeEscalation, Recon, Stealth, Trojan, and UnauthorizedAccess across EC2, IAM, and S3 resources.

 # CloudFormation Support